4Geeks logo

 Technologies

-React improves the creation of custom components, which you can render throughout your web-app using the ReactDOM.render() method.
-A custom component allows you to divide and conquer, separating logical and visual challenges into smaller pieces- giving you greater control over the display and functionalities of each part of the web-app.
+A custom component allows you to "divide and conquer", separating logical and visual challenges into smaller pieces- giving you greater control over the display and functionalities of each part of the web-app.

 1function Card(props){ 2 return ( 3 <div className="card"> 4 <img className="card-img-top" src="http://via.placeholder.com/350x150" alt="Card image cap" /> 5 <div className="card-body"> 6 <h5 className="card-title">Card title</h5> 7 <p className="card-text">Some quick example text to build on the card title and fill the card's content.</p> 8 <a href="#" className="btn btn-primary">Go somewhere</a> 9 </div> 10 </div> 11 ); 12}

-After declaring it, you are able to import and use it in your webapp like this:
+After declaring it, you can import and use it in your webapp like this:

 Additionally, you can pass information through the Card component using props: